cockroachdb/docs/v21.2/data-domiciling-with-placement-restricted.md

 ## Example

 In the following example, you will go through the process of configuring the [MovR](movr.html) data set using [multi-region SQL statements](multiregion-overview.html).
-Then, as part of implementing a data domiciling strategy, you will apply stricter-than-default replica placement settings using the [`ALTER DATABASE ...
+Then, as part of implementing a data domiciling strategy, you will apply restricted replica settings using the [`ALTER DATABASE ...
 PLACEMENT RESTRICTED`](placement-restricted.html) statement.
 Finally, you will verify that the resulting replica placements are as expected using a combination of [replication reports](query-replication-reports.html), the [`SHOW RANGE FOR ROW`](show-range-for-row.html) statement, and queries against the [`crdb_internal.ranges_no_leases`](crdb-internal.html#ranges_no_leases) table.

-For the purposes of this example, the data domiciling requirement is to configure a multi-region deployment of the [MovR database](movr.html) such that data for EMEA-based users, vehicles, etc. is being stored on CockroachDB nodes running in EMEA localities.
+For the purposes of this example, the data domiciling requirement is to configure a multi-region deployment of the [MovR database](movr.html) such that data for EU-based users, vehicles, etc. is being stored on CockroachDB nodes running in EU localities.

 ### Step 1.
 Start a simulated multi-region cluster